 AYU means LIFE & VEDA menas KNOWLEDGE

-In the Western world the therapy is gaining lot of popularity due to its no side-affects.
+In the Western world the therapy is gaining lot of popularity due to its no known side-affects.
 Ayurveda therapies and practices have been integrated even in general wellness applications like modern life style disorders.

 Herbs are used in Ayurveda to bring balance to the doshas, and it helps to minimise or completely eradicate the disease.